lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 This option helps to minimize data loss in case of power failure by periodically exporting the database's content.

+Though it won't protect you from power failures completely.
+After a power failure, when the add-on is restarted, it will import the last known exported database content.
+So when eg. daily periodic export (from memory to SD card) is enabled, you will loose the latest sensory data within that day, but your long term statistics information will remain mostly intact.

 Possible values:
 - disabled (default)
 - hourly (periodically export at each hour 00 minute)